 This easy rice side dish comes together in about 20 minutes.
 It’s super flavorful, thanks to the addition of cucumber, chives, sesame, and lime.

-Here are some tools that I find helpful for making this recipe:
+Here are some items and ingredients that I find helpful for making this recipe:

 - 1 cup long grain rice